blackmja/blackmja.github.io/README.md

 ![image 9](9.PNG)
 ---

-## Creates random choice of circles, based on a particular length.
+## This creates a random choice of circles, based on a particular length.

 ![image 10](10.PNG)
 ---